The Federal Pell Grant Program

 This loan program enables dependent students to borrow up to $3,500 during their freshman year, up to $4,500 during their sophomore year, and up to $5,500 during their junior and senior years.
 There is an additional $2,000 unsubsidized loan available if the student is eligible.

-An independent student can borrow a maximum of $7,500 during his or her first year of study, $8,500 after his or her first year, and $10,500 after two years of study.
-There is an additional $2,000 unsubsidized loan available if the student is eligible.
-The total outstanding debt for a dependent undergraduate is $31,000 and $57,500 for an independent undergraduate with a maximum of $23,000 being subsidized by Stafford.
+An independent student can borrow a maximum of $9,500 during his or her first year of study, $10,500 after his or her first year, and $12,500 after two years of study.
+The total outstanding debt for a dependent undergraduate is $31,000 and $57,500 for an independent undergraduate with a maximum of $23,000 being from the subsidized loan program.

 Loans disbursed after July 1, 1994, carry a variable rate.
 The U.S. Department of Education holds out an origination fee for every direct-subsidized, direct-unsubsidized, and parent-plus loans.
 This fee helps offset the cost of funding these low interest loans.
 Stafford loans are one percent, and four percent for parent-plus loans.
 Students should allow seven weeks for the application and processing time of loan requests.